 It’s true that, in general, the best customer service practices demand that you ship as quickly as possible, but you also don’t want to ship your sold item until you’re pretty certain you've avoided the typical scams against sellers, including fraudulent payments.

 eBay Seller Protection Program

-To qualify, you should not ship until PayPal says it’s okay for you to ship your item, meaning that eBay and PayPal don’t foresee any trouble spots having to do with payment or the buyer’s purchase.
+To qualify, you should not ship until PayPal says it’s OK for you to ship your item, meaning that eBay and PayPal don’t foresee any trouble spots having to do with payment or the buyer’s purchase.

 Knowing When It’s OK to Ship